btholt/complete-intro-to-product-management/lessons/04-communication/C-exercise.md

 Your pitch is

 "Hello fellow engineers, product managers, and designers.
-We are discussing today the possibility that we may indeed partake of the design created by yours truly to most masterfully achieve the outcomes our charter and team have been seeking so diligently.
-By adopting said treatment, a myriad of boons are but at our fingertips.
+We discussing today the possibility that we may indeed partake of the design created by yours truly to be most masterfully achieve the outcomes our charter and team has been seeking so diligiently.
+By adopting said treatment a myriad of boons are but at our fingertips.
 Instead of the gaudy, garish proposal delivered to us by unfamiliar figures, such a proposal could have only been delivered by a product manager from within.
-Our current consistency with the tomes of design systems is threatened by such an ostentatious design, and I implore all of you to consider my proposal to right our ship into the horizons of tomorrow."
+Our current consistency with the tomes of design systems are threatened by such an ostentatious design and implore all of you to consider my proposal to right our ship into the horizons of tomorrow."

 First of all, I hate myself for writing that.
-Secondly, please identify what is wrong with it and how you can make it better.
+Secondly, please identify what is wrong with it an how you can make it better.